broadinstitute/cromwell/docs/backends/GCPBatch.md

 [//]:
 Google Cloud Batch is a fully managed service that lets you schedule, queue, and execute batch processing workloads on Google Cloud resources.
 Batch provisions resources and manages capacity on your behalf, allowing your batch workloads to run at scale.

-This section offers detailed configuration instructions for using Cromwell with the Batch API in all supported authentication modes.
-Before reading further in this section please see the [Getting started on Google Batch API](../tutorials/Batch101) for instructions common to all authentication modes and detailed instructions for the application default authentication scheme in particular.
+This section offers detailed configuration instructions for using Cromwell with the Google Cloud Batch API in all supported authentication modes.
+Before reading further in this section please see the [Getting started on Google Cloud Batch API](../tutorials/Batch101) for instructions common to all authentication modes and detailed instructions for the application default authentication scheme in particular.
 The instructions below assume you have created a Google Cloud Storage bucket and a Google project enabled for the appropriate APIs.